Owl Faced Monkeys of Rwanda

 The owl-faced monkey is a species of Old World monkey that inhabits the bamboo and primary rainforests of Rwanda.
-The Owl faced monkey has a close resemblance of the L’Hoest’s monkey.
+The Owl-faced monkey has a close resemblance of L’Hoest’s monkey.

 In Rwanda, the Owl-Faced Money can be spotted in Nyungwe Forest National Park.
-The forest provides an import research and conservation area for the Owl faced monkeys.
+The forest provides an important research and conservation area for the Owl-faced monkeys.

 It has scent glands on its chest with which it marks its territory.
 Both sexes have bare, blue buttocks, and the mature male has bright red and blue genitals.
 The juvenile coloration is a yellow-brown coat and a pink face.